India ATLAS of Plucked Instruments

 veena

 The veena is played horizontally, while sitting down.
 The right hand picks with 2 wire plectrums worn on index and middle finger.
-The left hand fingering is quite difficult as you have to grip the strings from underneath the horizontal neck.
+The drone strings are struck with the little finger.

 top